-- Positive external results due to the presence of a local reserve of qualified labor and attracting buyers; - Direct and backward connections between firms within clusters;

-• Creating a creative environment and intensive exchange of information between firms, institutions, and individuals in the cluster;

-- Joint actions aimed at benefiting from geographical location; - The presence of a diversified institutional infrastructure that supports the specific activities of the cluster;

-• The existence of a sociocultural identity based on common values and the inclusion of local actors in the local environment, which enhances trust in their activities (Altenburg, Meyer-Stamer 1999).
+- Positive external results due to the presence of a local reserve of qualified labor and attracting buyers; - Direct and backward connections between firms within clusters; - Creating a creative environment and intensive exchange of information between firms, institutions, and individuals in the cluster; - · Joint actions aimed at benefiting from geographical location; - The presence of a diversified institutional infrastructure that supports the specific activities of the cluster; - The existence of a sociocultural identity based on common values and the inclusion of local actors in the local environment, which enhances trust in their activities (Altenburg, Meyer-Stamer 1999).

 According to R. Voyer, who has studied the topic of clusters for many years as a scientist, policymaker, and promoter of the cluster approach in the private sector, the concept of industrial clustering is very close to the concept of innovation systems since both are about opportunities and relationships (Voyer 1998, 81).
-In his work, R. Voyer uses the term "innovative industrial cluster" (knowledge-based industrial cluster), by which he means a regional or urban concentration of companies-manufacturers, suppliers, and service providers-in one or more industrial sectors.
+In his work, R. Voyer uses the term "innovative industrial cluster" (knowledge-based industrial cluster), meaning a regional or urban concentration of companies-manufacturers, suppliers, and service providers-in one or more industrial sectors.
 The activities of these firms are supported by an infrastructure that includes universities and other institutions of higher education, research institutes, financial institutions, incubators, business service providers, and advanced communications/transportation systems (Voyer 1998, 81).

-D. Audrech and M. Feldman also point out the close relationships of organizations within the cluster as its key feature.
-In their works, they define innovation clusters as interconnected organizations that help introduce innovations into certain economic areas or specialties (Audretsch 1995; Audretsch, Feldman 1996).
+Audrech and Feldman also highlight the close relationships of organizations within the cluster as its key feature.
+Their works define innovation clusters as interconnected organizations that help introduce innovations into certain economic areas or specialties (Audretsch 1995; Audretsch, Feldman 1996).

-Thus, an innovation cluster can be considered a type of industrial cluster, the core of which is high-tech or knowledge-intensive companies, while scientific and technological knowledge stimulates the development of new products and the development of enterprises.
+Thus, an innovation cluster can be considered a type of industrial cluster, the core of which is high-tech or knowledge-intensive companies.
+At the same time, scientific and technological knowledge stimulates the development of new products and the development of enterprises.
 As noted above, a feature of an innovation cluster is its local limitation.
-According to S. Tiffin and I. Bortagaray, innovation clusters should be formed within the framework of science parks-administrative structures designed to promote their development (with a focus on the most technologically advanced types of production).
+According to Tiffin and Bortagaray, innovation clusters should be formed within the framework of science parks-administrative structures designed to promote their development (with a focus on the most technologically advanced types of production).
 Researchers define an innovation cluster as an organizational structure that creates new products and enterprises through collective industrial production in a geographically limited area due to a high concentration of knowledge exchange, interactive learning, and shared social values (Tiffin, Bortagaray 2000).
-Following R. Voyer, the authors emphasize that a university, a high-tech company, or an incubator are only elements of the cluster, not the cluster itself.
+Following Voyer, the authors emphasize that a university, a high-tech company, or an incubator are only elements of the cluster, not the cluster itself.